 The main attraction for yellow jackets is food.
 If you are having a barbecue or some other type of party that involves food outside, yellow jackets can be uninvited guests.
 Yellow jackets are attracted to the smell of sweets and meats.
 In order to combat this, you should keep food covered up when it is not being eaten and dispose of trash in a garbage can with a tight, secure lid.
 Furthermore, swatting at yellow jackets will only make them more likely to sting.
 If one lands on you or your food, remain calm and don’t make any sudden movements.

 Once you see a few yellow jackets, you should call an Aptive professional rather than looking for the nest, or nests, yourself.
-Aptive’s dedicated team use the best, eco-friendly methods to effectively remove yellow jackets and ensure that your home is protected for the future.
+Aptive’s dedicated team use professional and effective methods to effectively remove yellow jackets and ensure that your home is protected for the future.